phac-nml/plasmidprofiler-galaxy/docs/install/galaxy.md

 The current Plasmid Profiler Galaxy workflow for version 0.1.6 can be found at [Plasmid Profiler 0.1.6][].
 Please import these files by navigating to **Workflow > Upload or import workflow**.
 On completion you should have a set of workflows available.

 Installation should now be complete.
-Please see the [Usage][] documentation for more information on how to use SNVPhyl.
+Please see the [Usage][] documentation for more information on how to use Plasmid Profiler.

 [Galaxy]: https://galaxyproject.org/
 [suite-plasmidprofiler-repository]: images/suite-plasmidprofiler-repository.png